Vice President for Student Development/Dean of Students

 Phone: (845) 848-5012

 Rachel joined the Dean’s Office in Student Development in 2010.
 She holds a Bachelor of Arts in Communication with a minor in German Language and Literature and earned a Master of Education in Student Affairs Administration in 2005, both from the University at Buffalo.

-Prior to coming to Dominican College, Rachel served as the Director of Student Activities and Orientation at SUNY Maritime College from 2005 – 2010 and in the spring of 2008 she circumnavigated the globe visiting 12 countries as a Residence Director on Semester at Sea.
-She was recently recognized with Rockland County’s 40 Under 40 award and is a participant of the Leadership Rockland program.
+Prior to coming to Dominican College, Rachel served as the Director of Student Activities and Orientation at SUNY Maritime College from 2005 – 2010 and in the Spring of 2008 she circumnavigated the globe visiting 12 countries as a Residence Director on Semester at Sea.
+She was recently recognized with Rockland County’s 40 Under 40 award and is an Alum of the Leadership Rockland program.

-She lives in Rockland County with her husband David, son Samuel and their dog Drexel.
+She lives in Rockland County with her husband David, and their two children.

 Executive Assistant, Office of Student Development